chrisj0110/til/vim/vim-fugitive-plugin.md

 - `:G blame` - git blame
     - `<CR>` on the commit to see the change. `<ctrl-o>` to go back.
+    - `o` on the commit to open the change in a horizontal split.
+    - `O` on the commit to open the change in a new tab.
+    - `g?` for help / more commands.
+    - `-` to reblame.

 - `:G push` - git push

 - `:Gedit branchname:file.txt` - open file.txt from branchname

+- `:GBrowse <object>` to open a commit/etc in the browser